-- The UChicago Library’s Kathleen A. Zar Room will house the Research Computing Center Visualization Lab, boasting new data visualization technology, instruction sessions, symposiums and workshops focused on research, teaching, and learning.
+The UChicago Library’s Kathleen A. Zar Room houses the Research Computing Center Visualization Lab, boasting new data visualization technology, instruction sessions, symposiums and workshops focused on research, teaching, and learning.

-- Also in the Kathleen A. Zar Room, the Library’s GIS Hub will enable geospatial research and learning activities by providing access to geographical information systems (GIS) software and hardware and an expert GIS and maps librarian who offers consultations and training.
+Also in the Kathleen A. Zar Room, the Library’s GIS Hub enables geospatial research and learning activities by providing access to geographical information systems (GIS) software and hardware and an expert GIS and maps librarian who offers consultations and training.

 Expanded space and other resources for the teaching of Media Arts And Design and Media Aesthetics in the College; for electronic music in collaboration with the Department of Music; and for Virtual Reality and other courses in Cinema and Media Studies and the Department of Visual Arts.

 The redesigned first floor of the Crerar Library will also contain open work and collaboration areas; an equipment help and circulation desk; exhibition and critique space for faculty and student work; and John Crerar Library Research and Teaching Services, where science librarians will consult with faculty and students.
 The center joins the new Department of Computer Science offices and laboratories on the renovated second and third floor of the building as well as the Library’s collections and relocated Access and Circulation Desk and study spaces, now on the renovated lower level.